 - It is an objectively observable fact that many humans will find convenient exceptions to this general rule that they hold to, that killing is wrong.

-We, as humans, have opinions about morality and concoct subjective facts.
-The above are the observable objective facts about the subjective facts of morality that we concoct.
+We, as humans, have opinions about morality and concoct subjective opinions.
+The above are the observable objective facts about the subjective opinions of morality that we concoct.
 They include some explanation for why humans think there are moral truths independent of that, and some explanation about the ways in which we are mistaken.

 This subjective/objective business seems to confuse some, but it’s fairly straight forward once you get it, so it’s worth restating it:

 - There are objective discoverable facts about humans.

 - One such (simplified) objective fact is that humans concoct subjective opinions they sometimes feel are objective facts about the world.